hanleyweng/blog/knol/2014/semester1/datavis animation research/dvis products/_posts/2014-11-20-data-visualisation-animation-progress-summary.md

 This propagation of change in the network can be visually represented through the use of animated thick edges that gradually extend from the point of change to other elements affected by the initial structural change in the network.

 The propagation timeline denotes the order in which nodes and their edges are animated through their changes between snapshots.
 This order often follows the propagation order of events, however, other orderings have been used.
-An alternative ordering is elements being ordered depending on their layout, with top elements ordered first - this is especially useful with the Sugiyama layout where parent nodes are placed higher up, resulting in an animation that suggests a parent-to-child significance in metric changes.
+An alternative ordering is elements being ordered depending on their layout, with top elements ordered first - this is especially useful with the Sugiyama layout where parent nodes are placed higher up, resulting in an animation that can insinuate a parent-to-child significance in metric changes.
 There can also be no ordering at all, where all elements are animated simultaneously.
 The number of distinct orders in this timeline can also be used to denote the duration of the parent timeline; the intra-snapshot timeline - meaning events with more changes can be observed longer.
 The rendering system can also artificially cap the maximum number of orders rendered independently, choosing to collate the remaining orders together.
 With the datasets explored, it appears that 50% of the maximum distinct order is a good cap - allowing for the representation of propagation, and cutting out many sparse propagations as it is rare for propagations to reach their maximum.

 Within the propagation timeline, core visual transitions occur such as the change in a node's color and sizes.
 Significant elements may be additionally highlighted with symbols to emphasize them or certain metrics they possess.